Ashley-Owens/Gess/README.md

 ![GessGame](images/GessGameAscii.png)

-I'm new to programming and had never used Pygame before, but I read the documentation and hard coded 86 Sprites to represent all of the game stones.
-I was so proud of my game board but it didn't function!
-I became discouraged and didn't think I could finish.
-After posting a picture of my static board, a classmate messaged me a video of their *working* game board.
-Oh hell no!
-Within a day I had a functional program, and after a few more iterations I created this beauty (refresh the page as needed to see the game in action):
+I'm new to programming and had never used Pygame before, but I read the documentation and after a few iterations I created this beauty (refresh the page as needed to see the game in action):

 ![GessGame](images/GessGame.gif)